njpayne/galois/README.md

 ### Elementary Programming (Project: elementary) ###

 - (Convert Celsius to Fahrenheit) Write a program that reads a Celsius degree in - a double value from the console, then converts it to Fahrenheit and displays the - result.
-The formula for the conversion is as follows: fahrenheit = (9 / 5) * celsius + 32
+The formula for the conversion is as follows: fahrenheit = (9 / 5) * celsius + 32 **(Program completed August 7, 2015)**

 - (Compute the volume of a cylinder) Write a program that reads in the radius and length of a cylinder and computes the area and volume using the following